Jackson Yee Named New Armani Beauty Global Makeup and Skin Care Ambassador

 Yee has served as the ambassador for Giorgio Armani makeup for China since January 2020 and has been an Emporio Armani global ambassador since August 2020.

-“Jackson Lee really has a voice in China,” Véronique Gautier, global president of Armani Beauty, told WWD.
+“Jackson Yee really has a voice in China,” Véronique Gautier, global president of Armani Beauty, told WWD.
 She said he also resonates with young people.

 In his new role, Yee will first appear in the campaign for the launch of Neocream, with a liquid-to-cream formula, which is part of Giorgio Armani’s Crema Nera skin care line.
 Tom Munro shot the ads that will break globally in May.